 Lorena

-Lorena was published in 1857, it became one of the most popular songs of the Civil War.
-This song was a special favorite of the Confederate army.
+Lorena was published in 1857, and it became one of the most popular songs of the Civil War.
+This song was a special favorite of the Confederates.
 Lorena has a beautiful melody and the lyrics are by Reverend H. D. L. Webster, but the actual origin of this song is uncertain.
 With the success of Lorena, many babies, towns, and at least one steamship, were named Lorena.

 Following is a rendition of Lorena arranged and recorded by Tom Roush.
 It is quite good, although careful readers and listeners will notice that Roush’s version varies somewhat from the lyrics presented in this post.